stolostron/acm-aap-aas-operations/cluster-bootstrap/multicluster-observability/base/custom-alerts/README.md

 Alert | Description
 ---  | ------
 AAPDeploymentReplicasMismatch | AAP Deployment in `ansible-automation-platform` namespace actual number of replicas is inconsistent with the set number of replicas over 5 minutes
-AAPPodContainerTerminated | AAP Pod in `ansible-automation-platform` namespace has been in terminated state for longer than 10 minutes
+AAPMetricEndpointDown | AAP metric endpoint has disappeared from Prometheus target discovery AAPPodContainerTerminated | AAP Pod in `ansible-automation-platform` namespace has been in terminated state for longer than 10 minutes
 AAPPodFrequentlyRestarting | AAP Pod in `ansible-automation-platform` namespace is restarting many times over 2 minutes AAPPodNotReady | AAP Pod in `ansible-automation-platform` namespace has been in a non-ready state for longer than 15 minutes